zhenengxie/zhenengxie.github.io/levy.md

 1. Press the "Log in" button on the top right of [this page](https://www.cambridge.org/core/books/levy-processes-and-stochastic-calculus/4AC698D37D3D8E57D099B73ADF4ACB11)
 2. Choose "Log in via Shibboleth or Athens"
-3. Select "University of Oxford" as the Organization
+3. Select "University of Oxford" as the organization
 4. Sign in using your Oxford Single Sign-On details

 Below each chapter there should now be a green checkmark with "Access" written in green next to it.
-Then click on PDF to access the file for each chapter.
+Click on PDF to access the file for each chapter.

 # Sign up